topyo/Microservices-Development/README.md

-# Break a Monolith Application into Microservices with Amazon Elastic Container Service, Docker, and Amazon EC2
-Disintegrate a Monolith Application into Microservices with Amazon Elastic Container Service, Docker, and Amazon EC2
+# Disintegrate a Monolith Application into Microservices with Amazon Elastic Container Service, Docker, and Amazon EC2